bueltge/wordpress-multisite-enhancements/readme.txt

 So please be patient with me and let me know of typos or grammatical parts.
 Thanks

 == Changelog ==
+= 1.5.0 () =
+* Networkmenu is now scrollable.
+* More clearance for the message about inactive cache.

 = 1.4.3 (2018-05-17) =
 * Fix undefined index Network on plugin list, #46
 * Fix small php notes.